microsoft/vscode-python-devicesimulator/README.md

 # Project Pacifica

 Make without limit!
-Pacifica, a Microsoft Garage project, allows you to code in CircuitPython for your awesome‘s Circuit Playground Express (CPX)!
+Pacifica, a Microsoft Garage project, allows you to code in CircuitPython for your awesome Circuit Playground Express (CPX) projects!
 Test and debug your code on the device simulator and see the same result when you plug in your actual microcontroller.
 Curious about the output of the device, the serial monitor allows you to observe the device output.